DNA topology, molecular knots, physics, and art

 Magnetic materials, cellular Potts model in biology

 The partition function Z encodes all thermodynamic properties of the system.
-For knot diagrams as lattices, Z gives knot polynomials!
+For knot diagrams as lattices, Z gives knot polynomials.

 Partition function of Potts model on planar graph = Jones polynomial evaluation